CodingItWrong/ember-orbit-tutorial/README.md

 This is a tiny app demonstrating how to set up [ember-orbit](https://github.com/orbitjs/ember-orbit) in an Ember app.

+To learn how it works, follow along in the commit history, or read [the Ember-Orbit tutorial blog post](https://codingitwrong.com/2018/05/10/ember-orbit.html).

 It uses [offline-api](https://github.com/CodingItWrong/offline-api), a Rails API, as a backend.

 ## Prerequisites